Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: LQG disks weighted by CLE nesting statistics

 \subsection{Definition of the LQG disk weighted by CLE nesting statistics}

 In this section we introduce the LQG surfaces that are studied in the paper.
-We proceed in two steps: First, we construct a measure on fields on the unit disk (Definition \ref{def:disk}) and then build the LQG surface and generalized LQG surface in the simple and non-simple case, respectively (Definitions \ref{def:simple-disk} and \ref{def:gen-disk}).
+We proceed in two steps: First, we construct a measure on fields on the unit disk (Definition \ref{def:disk}) and then use this to build the weighted LQG surface and weighted generalized LQG surface in the simple and non-simple cases (i.e., without and with pinch points), respectively (Definitions \ref{def:simple-disk} and \ref{def:gen-disk}).
 Then we derive explicit formulas for the partition functions of the disks in the case of zero or one marked bulk points, and finally we explain the relationship between the partition functions and LCFT correlation functions.